Some advice for students. Updated for 2025.

 It is likely that your dream job company has taken candidates without any typical CS internships and sometimes without even a relevant CS degree.

-Google Summer of Code.
+Examples: Google Summer of Code.
 Take Udemy classes.
 Watch YouTube videos.
 Use ChatGPT.
 Recurse Center.
 Learn ML from Karpathy.
 Make stuff.
 Contribute to Open Source projects.
+Doing an REU (research experiences for undergraduates).

-Then make that work legible â put it on your resume, make a youtube video, add it to your github, present at a conference.
+Then make that work legible — put it on your resume, make a youtube video, add it to your GitHub, present at a conference.

 - you do not like programming and computing and would be rather doing something else.